 Explore San Sebastian de la Gomera

-I arrived at San Sebastian de la Gomera, the capital of the Island and where I based ourselves during my visit.
+I arrived at San Sebastian de la Gomera, the capital of the Island and where I was based during my visit.
 It is a quiet town with shaded plazas and Indian laurel-lined footpaths.

 Squat, white houses climb the arid hillsides surrounding the town.
 The town is also the main port for the island and boasts two black sand beaches.